cdibble2011/py-sdk/README.md

 In theory, this should make it somewhat trivial to create a simple microservice with a CRUD component and modern/secure/common authorization methods.

+# Warning:
+I did this in about six hours overnight and leaned pretty hard on CoPilot.
+This is a starting point, and requires lots of refinement

 # Pocketbase:
 https://pocketbase.io/